6 dos and don'ts of sales tax compliance (feat. Avalara)

 Unfortunately, properly documenting exemption and resale certificates can become incredibly complex when numerous states, entities, and variables like nexus and drop shipments come into play.
 You must properly store certificates if your business still relies on paper-based filing systems.
 Thorough and accurate exemption certificate management requires input from various departments; tax analysts, credit managers, and IT departments all play essential roles.

-Once you’re registered in the tax jurisdictions where you have a nexus obligation, you’re ready to start calculating and collecting sales tax.
+Once you’re registered in the tax jurisdictions where you have a nexus obligation, you’re ready to start calculating sales tax.

 Collecting the right amount of sales tax is critical.
 You must understand the variables that go into determining a tax rate, such as tax jurisdiction rules, product taxability, and sales tax holidays, for what you’re selling.
-And have a plan in place to efficiently and appropriately apply the tax rates on your transactions.
+Moreover, you’ll need to have a plan in place to efficiently and appropriately apply the tax rates on your transactions.

 Here are three key considerations to make sure you’re collecting the right amount of sales tax: